momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

       |                          |         |                      |
       +--------------------------+         +----------------------+
 ~~~
-{: #ipv6oly-resolver-example-topology title="The network of setop this document r"}
+{: #ipv6oly-resolver-example-topology title="A network example this document refers to"}

 # Security Considerations